Stoney Lake Circle : 109+ km

 - If you hang a left on to Old Burleigh Rd, at the south end of the bridge over Burleigh Falls, you’ll get a great view of the actual falls a few hundred meters up the road and see why it’s a popular white water kayaking destination.

 - Once you hit Youngs Point on your way south you have the option of getting off 28 and heading your way down to Lakefield via Youngs Point Rd.

-One unique aspect of this ride are the many great places to stop for food and drink at such regular intervals.
-You wouldn’t, couldn’t, want to hit them all in a single ride.
+One unique aspect of this ride is the sheer number of places to stop for food and drink at regular intervals.
+You couldn’t, wouldn’t, want to hit them all in a single ride.
 Here’s the list:

 - 24 km: The Butter Tart Factory in Warsaw

 - 36 km: Harbour Town at McCrackens Landing

 - 44km: Stoney Lake Market at Crowes Landing